7innovations/FixU-Machine-Learning/README.md

 # **FixU-Machine-Learning**

-A machine learning-based solution for mental health monitoring and depression detection.
-This repository contains models, training scripts, and other resources to support FixU's mental health tracking features.
+A machine learning-based solution for depression detection.
+This repository contains models, training scripts, and other resources to support the mental health detection feature of FixU.

 ---